-- The Sebastiano Battaglia Lab: Integrating bioinformatics, immunological and genetic approaches to identify neoantigens and their corresponding TCRs in neoplastic tissues order to translate them into clinically usable cancer vaccines.
+- The Sebastiano Battaglia Lab: focuses on integrating bioinformatics, immunological and genetic approaches, to identify neoantigens and their corresponding TCRs in neoplastic tissues, to create clinically usable cancer vaccines.

-- The Thinle Chodon Lab: Determining factors that enhance the development of reengineered peripheral-blood-derived stem cells into efficient anti-tumor immune cells, with ability to recognize and kill cancer cells and persist for durable clinical responses.
+- The Thinle Chodon Lab: focuses on the development of reengineered peripheral-blood-derived stem cells into efficient anti-tumor immune cells, with the ability to recognize and kill cancer cells.

-- The Fumito Ito Lab: Development of a more effective immunotherapeutic strategy for the treatment of melanoma, sarcoma and gastrointestinal cancer.
+- The Fumito Ito Lab: focuses on the development of a more effective immunotherapeutic strategy for the treatment of melanoma, sarcoma and gastrointestinal cancer.

-- The Richard Koya Lab: Gene vector design, molecular imaging, new approaches to enhance anti-cancer T-lymphocyte responses, advanced immune monitoring and understanding of cancer biology for therapeutic translation.
+- The Richard Koya Lab: focuses on gene vector design, molecular imaging, new approaches to enhance anti-cancer T-lymphocyte responses, advanced immune monitoring, and understanding of cancer biology for therapeutic translation.

-- The Junko Matsuzaki Lab: Development of reliable immunomonitoring strategy, characterization of spontaneous and vaccine-induced immune responses in cancer patients, elucidation of immune suppression mechanisms at local tumor site.
+- The Junko Matsuzaki Lab: focuses on development of reliable immunomonitoring strategy, characterization of spontaneous and vaccine-induced immune responses in cancer patients, and immune suppression mechanisms at local tumor sites.

-- The Takemasa Tsuji Lab: Utilizing tumor antigen-specific CD4+ T cells to maximize the therapeutic effect of cancer immunotherapy, development of therapeutic gene products (T cell receptors and chimeric antigen receptors) for adoptive T cell therapy, identification of immunotherapy targets, characterizing spontaneous and vaccine-induced immune responses against tumor antigens.
+- The Takemasa Tsuji Lab: focuses on utilizing tumor antigen-specific CD4+ T cells to maximize the therapeutic effect of cancer immunotherapy, development of therapeutic gene products (T cell receptors and chimeric antigen receptors) for adoptive T cell therapy, identification of immunotherapy targets, and characterizing spontaneous and vaccine-induced immune responses against tumor antigens.

-- The Emese Zsiros Lab: Conducting clinical trials of immunomodulatory therapeutics and multiplexed characterization of the tumor-immune interface in response to these novel treatments.
+- The Emese Zsiros Lab: focuses on conducting clinical trials of immunomodulatory therapeutics and the multiplexed characterization of tumor-immune interface in response to these novel treatments.

-Roswell Park's Center for Immunotherapy received a prestigious grant of nearly $12 million, funded by the New York State Stem Cell Science Program (NYSTEM) program, to accelerate therapeutic applications of stem cells to develop a new therapy for recurrent chemo-resistant ovarian cancer.
+Roswell Park's Center for Immunotherapy is on the cutting-edge of research for ovarian cancer.
+In 2015, they received a 12 million dollar grant funded by the New York State Stem Cell Science Program (NYSTEM) to accelerate therapeutic applications of stem cells to develop a new therapy for recurrent chemo-resistant ovarian cancer.